FOSS-UCSC/FossCody-1.0/Project_Proposal_Template.md

+# Project Title
+* Need a product name (Optional - simple tagline which briefly describe your project)

 # Abstract
 * (in 150 words) - This is the summary of all the following sections covered in this proposal.